2025–26 Northampton Town F.C. season: EFL Trophy

 In the group stage, Northampton were drawn into Southern Group C alongside Shrewsbury Town, Walsall and Chelsea U21.
-After winning the group, Town were drawn at home to Wycombe Wanderers in the round of 32.
+After winning the group, Town were drawn at home to Wycombe Wanderers in the round of 32, to Walsall in the round of 16, away to AFC Wimbledon in the quarter-finals and away to either Luton Town or Plymouth Argyle in the semi-finals.